Rory-Mac/personal-website/_posts/2023-07-23-Existential-Risk.markdown

 The second possible catalyst for nuclear holocaust is through false retaliation, where malfunctioning early detection systems give one nuclear power the false impression that another has launched a first-strike against it.
 By the same principle of Mutually Assured Destruction along with second-strike capabilities, it seems improbable that such an event would motivate a misguided retaliation.
 It is in the best interest of the state to wait and confirm such an attack, and retaliate with second-strike capabilities if necessary.
-Of course this assumes that the individuals responsible for making these decisions are rational actors, which may not hold true.
+Of course, this is assuming that the individuals responsible for making these decisions are rational actors, which may not hold true.
 A simple preventative measure against the irrationality of state actors is to ensure that the responsiblity of such decisions fall to a collection of elected officials rather than any one individual.
 Let us look to nuclear close-calls across history, where cooler heads have thus far prevailed, to verify these assumptions.</p>
 <p>